fvictorio/fvictorio.github.io/content/posts/you-and-your-shell.md

 ## Parsing arguments

-Let's update our shell to interpret whitespace as a separator betwen the name of the program and the arguments:
+Let's update our shell to interpret whitespace as a separator between the name of the program and the arguments:

 ```typescript
 while (true) {